Low-Cost Hard-Label Adversarial Attack with Theoretical Foundations: Proof of Theorem

 which admits the explicit form given in Lemma~\ref{lem:transfer}.

-Importantly, $\rho_i$ is not required to be strictly positive for every $i$.
-However, under Assumption~\ref{asmp:prior}, the channel-wise correlations $\{\rho_c\}$ have a positive expectation, which induces a positive bias in the pixel-level correlations when aggregated across coordinates.
+Under Assumption~\ref{asmp:prior}, the channel-wise correlations $\{\rho_q\}$ have a positive expectation, which induces a positive bias in the pixel-level correlations when aggregated across coordinates.
 As a result, aggregating across pixel coordinates yields a positive bias in expectation, namely,

 Applying the Arcsine Law (Lemma~\ref{lem:arcsine}) coordinate-wise and using the linearity of expectation, the expected sign alignment between $\mathbf{d_n} = \mathrm{sgn}(\mathbf{x}_0)$ and $\mathbf{u}^\sharp = \mathrm{sgn}(\mathbf{g}^\sharp)$ satisfies